xuchunyang/swap-regions.el/README.md

 ## Introduction

-This package provides a command `swap-regions`, which exchanges current region and previous region.
-When called with a prefix argument, replaces current region with previous region.
+This package provides a command `swap-regions`, which swaps the current region and the previous region.
+When called with prefix argument, do a replacement between the current region with the previous region.

-These two regions don't need to belong to the same buffer.

 ## Screenshot